thm2kor/Udacity-CarND-PID-Control-Project-P8/README.md

 ![step1][image1]

 ### Step 2: Increase K<sub>p</sub> until the error is fairly small
-Keeping K<sub>i</sub> , K<sub>d</sub> as 0, the K<sub>p</sub> alone is adjusted till the car stays on course for a fair amount of time.
+Keeping K<sub>i</sub> , K<sub>d</sub> as 0, the K<sub>p</sub> alone was adjusted till the car stayed on course for a fair amount of time.
 The car was able to negotiate the first curve for K<sub>p</sub> between 0.1 and 0.2.
 The mean squared errors remained almost the same.
 ![step2][image2]

 ### Step 3: Increase K<sub>d</sub> until any overshoot is fairly minimal
 During the step, when the K<sub>d</sub> were configured between 0.2 and 0.3  the vehicle was able to cross the bridge and negotiate the subsequent left and rights turns with a difficult bit of difficulty.
 ![step3][image3]
+As shown in the above graph, the K<sub>d</sub> value of 0.3 resulted in the best minimization of the error.
+There were still some minor overstepping around the curves even with the best possible values of K<sub>d.

+### Step 4: Increase K<sub>i</sub> until any error that is still existing is eliminated.
+During this step, there was a slight improvement in the performance around the corners.
+But the values of K<sub>i</sub> were very sensitive to the changes.
+![step4][image4]
+As shown above, the best performance of the car was achieved when the K<sub>p</sub> , K<sub>i</sub> , K<sub>d</sub> were set to **0.15, 0.0001 and 3.0** respectively.

+### Step 5: Fine tunings the gains

 ---
 ## Dependencies